Medicinal Cannabis and Mental Health

 How Can the Cannabis Clinic Help Me?

-Can Cannabis Help Anxiety?
+Cannabis for Mental Health: Can it Help Anxiety?

 Anxiety is defined as the body’s natural response to stress, fear or worry about what’s to come.
 Symptoms of anxiety include:

 - Performing certain behaviours over and over again

 - Panic or dread

 Cannabis as a treatment for anxiety is nearly as common as pain, which is the most common reason people use medical cannabis.
 Users who take cannabis for anxiety report that it helps them relax and forget about anxious thoughts.

 The reason cannabis may affect anxiety levels is because of how cannabis interacts with the endocannabinoid system, which is a system of endocannabinoids, receptors and enzymes that modulate functions such as hunger, stress, pain and mood.

 What Does The Research Show?

 When it comes to clinical research on cannabis and anxiety, the results are mixed.

 - Studies on patients with chronic pain show that they may experience greater short term relief from anxiety when using cannabis for mental health compared to placebo.